ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ```

 ## OSKAR simulation
-We start the foreground mitigation with the removal of bright point sources in the SDC3 images.
+We start the foreground mitigation from removing bright point sources present in the SDC3 images.

 The total sky intensity is desourced by first performing mock SKA1-Low observations with `OSKAR` ([Dulwich et al. 2009](https://pos.sissa.it/132/031/pdf)) of the discrete sources for the entire sky.